 people with disability from culturally and linguistically diverse communities and their families?

-Improved access with CALD communities by linking with CALD agencies that have more exposure to these communities.
+Improved access with CALD communities by linking with CALD agencies that have more exposure in these communities.
 As with all services, the maintaining of a regular presence and service is paramount.
-Increasing the awareness of and the amount of funding to agencies to produce CALD publications.
+Increasing the awareness of, and the amount of funding to agencies to produce CALD publications.

 people with disability in rural, regional and remote locations?